 2014 Monroe Mandolin Camp is over, and the 2015 dates are set: September 9-13, 2015.
 Mark your calendar now!
 More information and registration will be available soon.
+We will be launching our new “MonManCamp” website on January 1, 2015, and registration will be open at that time as well.

 I’m very happy to welcome you to Monroe Mandolin Camp 2015!
 This camp has been set up with you, the Monroe-style fan in mind.
 It is a place where you and I can pursue and learn more about the musical language that Bill Monroe invented and nurtured.
 We are not looking at ourselves as “torch-bearers”, but as educators and practitioners of one of the world’s most exciting and valid mandolin styles.